 Elevating EHS capabilities begins with a comprehensive risk diagnostic

-Leading indicators and metrics figure prominently among other attributes of high-performing EHS programs.
-To develop such a program, business leaders should start by gaining a clear understanding of their current EHS capabilities and the maturity of their EHS program — which can be difficult.
+Leading indicators and metrics figure prominently among other attributes of high-performing EHS programmes.
+To develop such a programme, business leaders should start by gaining a clear understanding of their current EHS capabilities and the maturity of their EHS programme — which can be difficult.